lapierreM/Yoruba_demography/Output_files/README.md

 - `example_Conditioned_trajectory.txt`: trajectory of fixation under the Conditioned model, output from the `Conditioned_trajectory.py` program.
 First column gives time and second columns gives the mean frequency of the allele.

+- `example_BD_trajectory.txt`: trajectory of fixation under the critical Birth-Death model, output from the `BD_trajectory.py` program.
+First column gives time and second columns gives the mean frequency of the allele.

 - `example_LinearSFS_fitting.txt` : output of the `Linear_fitting.py` program.
 Contains the parameter values (number of loci, sample size, foundation time, number of replcates for SFS simulation, epsilon for optimization and stop threashhold), followed by the normalized simulated SFS, and the step values of the optimization (for each step: current value of the parameter t, and value of the step made just before).